Edmundo González Urrutia, the man of consensus

 The young ambassador Edmundo González Urrutia was one of those responsible for Felipe González’s return to Spain in the mid-1970s, at the beginning of the Spanish Transition.
 The arrangement was coordinated by the then president of Venezuela, Carlos Andrés Pérez, and González Urrutia remembers it perfectly: “I was on a mission in Geneva, and President Pérez was too, on an official visit.
-At one point, Foreign Minister Escovar Salom asked me: ‘come to this hotel, this person will be waiting for you so that you can get him on the presidential plane because he is leaving for his country.
+At one point, Foreign Minister Escovar Salom asked me: ‘Come by this hotel, this person will be waiting for you so that you can get him on the presidential plane because he is leaving for his country.
 You look for him and take him.’
 That’s what I did: I introduced myself to him, I saw who he was.
 I put him in the back of the plane and we took him to Spain.
-When we got off at Barajas, President Pérez said to Adolfo Suárez, jokingly: ‘I’ve brought you a stowaway.’
+When we got off at Barajas, President Pérez said to Adolfo Suárez, jokingly: ‘I’ve got a stowaway for you.’
 That’s how I took Felipe back to his country.”

-A diplomat with a long career in the Venezuelan Foreign Ministry, González Urrutia, the candidate who faces Nicolás Maduro in the presidential elections this Sunday, was Venezuela’s ambassador to Algeria, Tunisia and Argentina.
+A diplomat with a long career in the Venezuelan Foreign Ministry, González Urrutia, the candidate who faced Nicolás Maduro in the presidential elections, was Venezuela’s ambassador to Algeria, Tunisia and Argentina.
 He is a professor and writer with an intellectual work of some length.
 He speaks four languages.
-He worked on Venezuela’s incorporation into Mercosur and was pro tempore secretary of the Ibero-American Summit of Nations held on Margarita Island in 1997.
+He worked on Venezuela’s incorporation into Mercosur and was secretary of state for the country’s development. pro tempore of the Ibero-American Summit of Nations held on Margarita Island in 1997.

-With this record of service and the many studies and contributions to the programmatic work of the Democratic Unity Roundtable (now the Unitary Platform), it is surprising how unknown Edmundo González was until very recently.
+With this record of service and the many studies and contributions to the programmatic work of the Democratic Unity Roundtable (now the Unitary Platform), it is surprising how unknown he was until very recently.
 Edmundo González Urrutia did not want power, he did not seek it: power has knocked on his door.
-María Corina Machado, the absolute leader of the opposition, thought of him after she and the next one she appointed, the historian Corina Yoris, were disqualified.
+María Corina Machado, the absolute leader of the opposition, thought of him after she was disqualified and the next one she appointed, the historian Corina Yoris.
 Then Edmundo’s time came, and they had to convince him.
 At this point in his life he did not see himself in a mission of this caliber.
 In the end, he accepted, and here he is, on the ledge of history.

 “As a boss, he is a very respectful, kind, approachable man.
 He may seem distant because he is shy.
 I worked with him at the Foreign Ministry, I was one of his assistants.
 He is a very good diplomat.
 A good tennis player.
 He likes to eat well.
 He likes music a lot, The Beatles, Celine Dion.”
 This is how one of his personal friends from his time at the Foreign Ministry, who has preferred not to be identified, describes him.